ruziniuuuuu/ME5413_Final_Project_Group10/report_typ/main.typ

 The varying densities of points within the image indicate the algorithm's capability to discern between different surfaces and objects.
 Areas of higher point density suggest closer proximity or more reflective surfaces, while sparser areas indicate distant or less reflective materials.
 The nuanced differences in the point cloud formations demonstrate FAST-LIO's precision in capturing the environment's geometry.

-#figure(
-  image("assets/mapping/fastlio_yunxingtu.png", width: 60%),
-  caption: [FAST-LIO Running Visualization],
-) <fig:fastlio_yunxingtu>

-@fig:fastlio_yunxingtu showcases the advanced visualization capabilities of the FAST-LIO algorithm, where the multi-colored point cloud exhibits the depth and detail achievable through the fusion of LiDAR and IMU data.
-This image serves as a visual testament to the algorithm's high-resolution spatial mapping and its ability to discern subtle variances in an environment's topography and texture.

 ==== FAST-LOAM
-The Fast LiDAR Odometry and Mapping (FAST-LOAM) algorithm is an enhanced LiDAR-based SLAM approach that builds upon the foundations of LOAM (LiDAR Odometry and Mapping).
-FAST-LOAM's core principle lies in its efficient extraction and utilization of features from the point cloud data, which are pivotal for both odometry estimation and map construction.

-The mapping module in FAST-LOAM refines the pose graph to account for drift and optimizes the map globally, ensuring a high-fidelity representation of the environment.
-The "fast" aspect of FAST-LOAM is achieved through optimizations in feature extraction and selection, enabling it to operate effectively even in computationally constrained scenarios, making it suitable for robotic applications where efficiency and speed are essential.
+The Fast LiDAR Odometry and Mapping (FAST-LOAM) algorithm is an efficient LiDAR-based SLAM approach that builds upon LOAM.
+It extracts and utilizes features from point cloud data for odometry estimation and mapping.
+The mapping module refines the pose graph and optimizes the map globally.
+Optimizations in feature extraction and selection enable FAST-LOAM to operate effectively in computationally constrained scenarios.

 #figure(
   grid(
     columns: 2,
-    image("assets/mapping/f-loam_pcd.png"),
-    image("assets/mapping/a-loam_pcd.png")
+    image("assets/mapping/f-loam_pcd.png", width: 90%),
+    image("assets/mapping/a-loam_pcd.png", width: 90%)
   ),
   caption: [Unfiltered Point Cloud by F-LOAM (Left) and A-LOAM (Right)], ) <fig:f_loam_and_a_loam_pcd>

-@fig:f_loam_and_a_loam_pcd left depicts the environment's point cloud generated by FAST-LOAM, elucidating its efficacy in navigating the specified areas within the mini-factory.
-By synthesizing a coherent navigational map from raw sensor inputs, FAST-LOAM supports the Jackal robot's mandate to navigate efficiently and accurately, as mandated by the project's goals.

 ==== A-LOAM
-Within the A-LOAM framework, which advances the original LiDAR Odometry and Mapping (LOAM) system through refined feature extraction and code architecture leveraging Eigen and the Ceres Solver, specific topic remappings are essential for its operation.
-These remappings facilitate the algorithm's real-time pose estimation and environmental mapping capabilities, as shown in @fig:remap_a_loam.
+A-LOAM advances the original LOAM system through refined feature extraction and code architecture leveraging Eigen and the Ceres Solver.
+Topic remappings are essential for its real-time pose estimation and mapping capabilities.
+A-LOAM outputs a refined, selectively sparse point cloud.
+The remappings are specified in the `a_loam.launch` file, as shown in @fig:remap_a_loam.

-@fig:f_loam_and_a_loam_pcd right shows A-LOAM's output, a refined version of LOAM, featuring a selectively sparse point cloud.
+@fig:f_loam_and_a_loam_pcd depicts the environment's point cloud generated by FAST-LOAM and A-LOAM, respectively.
+The FAST-LOAM point cloud exhibits a higher density of points, capturing more detailed environmental features compared to A-LOAM's sparser representation.

 === Map Generation

 ==== Point Cloud Filtering
-Through the execution of three algorithms, we have generated three raw point cloud maps.
-To extract more meaningful regions from the raw point cloud, we need to apply filtering.

-We developed a _pcd_to_map.launch_ file to implement this functionality.

-The dimensional filtering was performed by setting _thre_radius = 0.3_ and _thres_point_count = 10_.
-This ensures that only regions with a minimum of 10 points within a 0.3 meter radius are considered for the final map.
-The height filtering was implemented by setting _thre_z_min = -2.0_ and _thre_z_max = 0.7_ as shown in @fig:pcd_to_map.
+We developed a _pcd_to_map.launch_ file to filter the raw point cloud maps generated by three algorithms.
+The dimensional filtering was set to _thre_radius = 0.3_ and _thres_point_count = 10_, ensuring only regions with a minimum of 10 points within a 0.3 meter radius are considered.

-#figure(
-image("assets/mapping/pcd_to_map.png", width: 80%),
-caption: [Pcd To Map Launch File],
-) <fig:pcd_to_map>

-Additionally, the _flag_pass_through_ was set to 1, which selects the points outside of the specified height range.
-This helps to remove unwanted points, such as those belonging to buildings or other tall structures, and focus on the desired regions of interest.
+The height filtering was implemented with _thre_z_min = -2.0_ and _thre_z_max = 0.7_.
+Setting _flag_pass_through_ to 1 selects points outside the specified height range, removing unwanted points like buildings.

-Finally, the _map_resolution_ was set to 0.05 to generate the occupancy grid map at a resolution of 5 centimeters per cell.
-This level of detail is essential for capturing the fine-grained features of the environment and providing a high-quality representation for the subsequent algorithm evaluation and comparison.
+_map_resolution_ was set to 0.05 to generate a detailed 5 cm per cell occupancy grid map for algorithm evaluation and comparison.

 ==== Maps Generated and Comparison